brianhhu/DOC-tf/README.md

 ## Model Conversion

 The first step is to get the Caffe model weights and prototxt definition files.
 They can be found [here](https://drive.google.com/file/d/0B7DaWBKShuMBN0drTzRRMlpoTmc/view).
 I first tried converting the model from Caffe to Tensorflow using the [caffe-tensorflow](https://github.com/ethereon/caffe-tensorflow) tool.
 Unfortunately, many layers (including Crop and Deconvolution) are not properly implemented.
-I then came across the [MMdnn](https://github.com/Microsoft/MMdnn) tool from Microsoft, which allows for conversion of models between different frameworks (e.g. Tensorflow, Caffe, Pytorch, etc.) I adapted the code there after running into the following issues:
+I then came across the [MMdnn](https://github.com/Microsoft/MMdnn) tool from Microsoft, which allows for conversion of models between different frameworks (e.g. Tensorflow, Caffe, Pytorch, etc.) I adapted the code there after running into the following issues (my fork of the code is [here](https://github.com/brianhhu/MMdnn)):

 1. I didn't want to install Caffe just to do the conversion, so I used a pure protobuf implementation.
 You have to uncomment out the corresponding lines in the mmdnn/conversion/caffe/resolver.py file to fallback on a protobuf implementation.